 UMass Amherst CareerConnect

 As a student at UMass Amherst you have access to our UMass Amherst CareerConnect database.
 CareerConnect is your starting point, allowing you to search nationwide for co-ops, internships, and (when the time comes) jobs.

 • Download and print our handy guide: How to Use UMass Amherst CareerConnect.

 • Go to the UMass Amherst CareerConnect portal to get started.
+Log in with your SPIRE NetID and SPIRE password.
 You can create and save searches specific to your needs or use the quick search buttons for internships and co-ops in general.

 How to Search for Opportunities on CareerConnect